nomoid/MultiTurn/README.md

 game engine that deals with the other aspects of creating a game, such as game logic and graphics.

+Check out the [Online Chess Demo](https://chess.nomoid.com/) (requires more than one browser/computer to play)!

 See the [specification](docs/specs.pdf) document for more details.

 ## Installation